greg-raven/Uncommon-Sense/_posts/2016-02-29-the-importance-of-private-property-rights.md

 ---
-title: 'The importance of private property'
+title: "The importance of private property"
 layout: post
 categories:
 - property